 - Your family and friends are not in the financial position to pay for the cost of your burial.

-- You have life insurance, but you don’t want your estate to be depleted by your final expenses.
+- You have life insurance but don’t want your estate to be depleted by your final expenses.

 - You don’t want your loved ones to be burdened with your final expenses.

 The leading group of people that should consider a burial insurance plan is the senior citizens.